nodejs/node/test/embedding/README.md

 # C embedding API

 This file is an overview for C embedding API.
-It is mostly to catch all the work in progress notes.
+It is mostly to catch all the work in progress.

 ## The API overview